vmarkovtsev/DeathHandler/README.md

 DeathHandler class installs SEGFAULT and SIGABRT signal handlers to print a nice stack trace and (if requested) generate a core dump.
-In DeathHandler's constructor, a SEGFAULT signal handler is installed via sigaction().
+In DeathHandler's constructor, signal handlers are installed through sigaction().
 If your program encounters a segmentation fault, the call stack is unwinded with backtrace(), converted into function names with line numbers via addr2line (fork() + execlp()).
 Addresses from shared libraries are also converted thanks to dladdr().